-The proposed Pacific Connector Pipeline would run from western Colorado's Piceance Basin to a new Liquefied Natural Gas (LNG) export facility at Coos Bay, Oregon.
+The proposed Pacific Connector Pipeline would run from the Malin Hub in southeastern Oregon, where the Ruby Pipeline connects from Wyoming and western Colorado's Piceance Basin.
+It would run to a new Liquefied Natural Gas (LNG) export facility at Coos Bay, Oregon.
 From there America's energy resources would be shipped overseas, very likely driving up consumer and energy prices here at home.

 The pipeline route would require massive use of eminent domain, seizing jurisdiction over Americans' property across several states to benefit a Canadian company and other private interests.
 Some of our best hunting and other public lands would also be impacted, especially from the increase in fracking and drilling that would spread across northwestern Colorado.